 the 1800s.
 This is Sutter's Mill.

-Above left: Getting ready for the big Fourth of July parade in Lake City, Colorado.
-This is
+Left: Getting ready for the big Fourth of July parade in Lake City,

-Above center: Fourth of July's don't get any better than this.
+Above left: Fourth of July's don't get any better than this.

 Above right: Kids scrambling for candy.